violathadtanone/IDS706-Mini-Assignment-2-3-Sleep-Data/README.md

 ```

 ### 3. Run the test from Docker
 - Run the code below in Terminal.
 This should return the same results of passing/failing from the previous steps.
-The screenshot of test results can also be seen below.
+The screenshot of test results can also be seen below, where all test cases successfully passed.
 ```bash
 make docker-test
 ```